Psychological & Brain Sciences Major Program Requirements

 To augment the major in Psychological & Brain Sciences, the department offers the option of a specialization for students who wish to engage more intensively with a specific area within the discipline.

 A specialization may be a valuable experience for students planning on graduate study in psychology or related fields or for those who have a particular interest or want to gain expertise in one of the approved specializations.
-It may provide a useful preparation for the Honors program in psychology, or it may serve as a substitute for the Honors experience for those students who may not qualify for Honors.
+It may provide a useful preparation for the Honors program in Psychology, or it may serve as a substitute for the Honors experience for those students who may not qualify for Honors.

 Completion of a specialization entails 12 units:

 Each specialization has a Psychological & Brain Sciences faculty advisor/coordinator who will meet with interested students to help ensure the successful and appropriate completion of the specialization and who serves as the liaison with the Psychological & Brain Sciences Undergraduate Studies Committee.
 A student may pursue only one specialization.
+Completing a specialization, however, is not required to complete the base Psychological & Brain Sciences major.

-Students should contact Shelley Kohlman (skohlman@wustl.edu) in Somers Family Hall, Room 207B, to arrange a specialization.
+Students should contact Shelley Kohlman in Somers Family Hall, Room 207B, to arrange a specialization.
 Forms are available from Shelley, and completed forms must be returned to her in order for a specialization to be considered officially "in progress."

 Recognition of the specialization will appear on the student's academic record under Milestones once all requirements have been met.